-- 1) Symbolic Models: We use CasADi [6], an open-source symbolic framework for nonlinear optimization and algorithmic differentiation, to include symbolic models of (i) the systems' a priori dynamics (see Sections IV-A and IV-B) as well as (ii) the quadratic cost function from Section IV-C, and (iii) optional constraints (see Section IV-D.2).
-As shown by the printouts of the snippet above, these models, together with the initial state of the system \mathbf{x}0 and task references \mathbf{x}^{ref} , \mathbf{u}^{ref} , are returned by our API in a reset_info dictionary at each reset of an environment. - 2) Constraints: The ability to specify, evaluate, and enforce one or more constraints c^j $j \in \{0,1,2,\ldots\}$ on state ${\bf x}$ and input ${\bf u}$:
+1) Symbolic Models: We use CasADi [6], an open-source symbolic framework for nonlinear optimization and algorithmic differentiation, to include symbolic models of (i) the systems' a priori dynamics (see Sections III-A and III-B) as well as (ii) the quadratic cost function from Section III-C, and (iii) optional constraints (see Section III-D.2).
+As shown by the printouts of the snippet above, these models, together with the initial state of the system $x_0$ and task references $x^{ref}$ , $u^{ref}$ , are returned by our API in a reset\info dictionary at each reset of an environment.

+2) Constraints: The ability to specify, evaluate, and enforce one or more constraints $c^j$ $j \in \{0, 1, 2, ...\}$ on state x and input u:

-$$c^{j}(\mathbf{x}{i}, \mathbf{u}{i}) \le 0 \qquad \forall i \in \{0, \dots, L\}, \tag{5}$$ is essential for safe robot control.
-While previous RL environments including state constraints exist [8], [9], our implementation is the first to also provide their symbolic representation and the ability to add bespoke ones while creating an environment (see Section IV-D.4).
+$$c^{j}(\mathbf{x}{i},\mathbf{u}{i}) \leq 0 \qquad \forall i \in \{0,\ldots,L\},$$ (5)

+is essential for safe robot control.
+While previous RL environments including state constraints exist [7], [8], our implementation is the first to also provide their symbolic representation and the ability to add bespoke ones while creating an environment (see Section III-D.4).
 Our current implementation includes default input and state constraints and supports user-specified ones in multiple forms (linear, bounded, quadratic) on either the system's state, input, or both.
 Constraint evaluations are included in the info dictionary returned at each environment's step (see Figure 2).
+With this constraint API, safe-control-gym can accommodate the different conventions and usage of constraints in safe control and safe RL, providing the necessary support to fairly evaluate and compare their safety properties.

-- 3) Disturbances: In developing safe control approaches, we are often confronted with the fact that models like the ones in Sections IV-A and IV-B are not a complete or fully truthful representation of the system under test. safe-control-gym provides several ways to implement non-idealities that mimic real-life robots, including: - randomization (from a given probability distribution) of the initial state of the system, x0; - randomization (from given probability distributions) of the inertial parameters, that is, m_c , m_p , l for the cartpole and m, I{yy} for the quadrotor; - disturbances (in the form of white noise, step, or impulse) applied to the action input u sent from the controller to the robot; - disturbances (in the form of white noise, step, or impulse) applied to the observations of the state x returned by an environment to the controller; - dynamics disturbances, including additional forces applied to a robot using PyBullet APIs, which can also be set deterministically from outside the environment to implement adversarial training as in [20].
+3) Disturbances: In developing safe control approaches, we are often confronted with the fact that models like the ones in Sections III-A and III-B are not a complete or fully truthful representation of the system under test. safe-control-gym provides several ways to implement non-idealities that mimic real-life robots, covering many of the typical test scenarios in safe learning-based control as well as robust RL research, including:

+- randomization (from a given probability distribution) of the initial state of the system, x0; - randomization (from given probability distributions) of the inertial parameters, that is, $m_c$ , $m_p$ , l for the cartpole and m, $I{yy}$ for the quadrotor; - disturbances (in the form of white noise, step, or impulse) applied to the action input u sent from the controller to the robot; - disturbances (in the form of white noise, step, or impulse) applied to the observations of the state x returned by an environment to the controller; - external dynamics disturbances, additional forces applied to a robot using PyBullet APIs mimicking, for example, wind and other aerodynamic effects or set deterministically (from another agent outside the environment) to implement robust adversarial training schemes such as the one proposed in [23].